gbetibienvenu/alx-system_engineering-devops-1/0x02-shell_redirections/README.md

-this is a script on confused similey
+script on how to read a file